 Because Proxifier for Mac v3 runs in a sandbox, it is technically impossible for it to migrate the profiles automatically.

 Unfortunately, the new Big Sur API is currently unstable.
 There are issues that persist when Proxifier is running even with an empty configuration, and they do not depend on Proxifier configuration or code.
 These issues have been reported to Apple, and we hope they will be resolved in future macOS updates.
 If you have any problems, please make sure that you are running the latest version of macOS.

 Please feel free to contact us at email@example.com.
 We will do our best to help you.

-To mitigate the problems, we have prepared an experimental build of Proxifier for Mac v2 that supports Big Sur using private APIs.
+To mitigate the problems, we have prepared a special build of Proxifier for Mac v2 that supports Big Sur using private API.

 If you have problems with Proxifier for Mac v3, you can use this build.